Communication with your Sponsored Child

 The reasons we prefer monetary gifts is to avoid high postage and custom fees and possible theft and loss.
 International Needs Canada can accept your cheque or credit card gift for the child and then securely transfer the funds to our partner office for the safe and efficient purchase of a gift.
 Please make cheque payable to International Needs Canada.

 Due to high mailing costs, we are unable to return to you any items that are deemed too heavy for mailing.
 We will donate them to a local charity on your behalf.

 Before sending your letter to the field, our office will review it to ensure the contents are in accordance with our child protection policies and those of our partnering countries.

-Please mail correspondence to the International Needs office in Burlington or e-mail letters to email@example.com
+Please mail correspondence to the International Needs office in Hamilton or e-mail letters to email@example.com

 You may NOT

 communicate with your sponsored child via social media like Facebook.
-All communication must be channeled through our Burlington head office.
+All communication must be channeled through our Hamilton head office.

 In order to protect the safety of the children we serve, and to comply with our Child Protection Policy, we are obligated to ensure that all communication is appropriate and culturally sensitive.
 In addition, we have to protect children from those who might prey on them.
 Click here to review our Child Protection Policy.